This post is sponsored by Twyla

 Today, I’m an art lover who knows what she likes and has an eye for good work.
 Usually I have a knack for choosing large-scale work that’s WAY beyond my price range (let’s face it, most original artwork is), and haven’t a clue how to approach a gallery, get it framed properly, and hung securely.

-So it was interesting to discover Twyla, who is trying to remedy the problem of how to buy high-quality art from established artists without with the exceedingly high prices, pretention and jumping through hoops.
+So it was interesting to discover Twyla, who is trying to remedy the problem of how to buying high-quality art from established artists without with the exceedingly high prices, pretention and jumping through hoops.
 I jumped at the chance to work with them to select a piece for my house, and every time I walk by it now, I rub my eyes— I can’t believe I have such a grow-up piece of art in my home!

 How It Works